Proposal proposal-json-parse-with-source

 This function parses a JSON text (a JSON-formatted String) and produces an ECMAScript language value.
 The JSON format represents literals, arrays, and objects with a syntax similar to the syntax for ECMAScript literals, Array Initializers, and Object Initializers.
 After parsing, JSON objects are realized as ECMAScript objects.
 JSON arrays are realized as ECMAScript Array instances.
 JSON strings, numbers, booleans, and null are realized as ECMAScript Strings, Numbers, Booleans, and null.

 The optional reviver parameter is a function that takes two parameters, key and value.
 It can filter and transform the results.
-It is called with each of the key/value pairs produced by the parse,For each value produced by the parse, it is called with three arguments (the key, the value, and a context object containing [for primitive values] details of the corresponding Parse Node) and its return value is used instead of the original value.
+It is called with each of the key/value pairs produced by the parse,For each value produced by the parse, it is called with three arguments (the key, the value, and a context object containing [for unmodified primitive values] details of the corresponding Parse Node) and its return value is used instead of the original value.
 If it returns what it received, the structure is not modified.
 If it returns undefined then the property is deleted from the result.

 1. Let jsonString be ?
 ToString(text).